Concussion_Guidelines 1 webConcussion – The Facts

 • If you think you may have suffered a concussion it is VITAL you don’t return to play that day and seek advice from a health care professional.

-The first UK-wide Concussion Guidelines for Grassroots Sport has been published which will help players, coaches, parents, schools, National Governing Bodies and sports administrators to identify, manage and prevent Concussion issues.
+The UK-wide Concussion Guidelines for Grassroots Sport has been published (Updated in November 2024) which will help players, coaches, parents, schools, National Governing Bodies and sports administrators to identify, manage and prevent Concussion issues.

 ‘If in doubt, sit them out’ is the strapline, making clear no-one should return to sport within 24 hours of a suspected concussion.